caddyserver/caddy/.github/SECURITY.md

 Client-side exploits are out of scope.
 In other words, it is not a bug in Caddy if the web browser does something unsafe, even if the downloaded content was served by Caddy.
 (Those kinds of exploits can generally be mitigated by proper configuration of HTTP headers.)
 As a general rule, the content served by Caddy is not considered in scope because content is configurable by the site owner or the associated web application.

-Security bugs in code dependencies are out of scope.
+Security bugs in code dependencies (including Go's standard library) are out of scope.
 Instead, if a dependency has patched a relevant security bug, please feel free to open a public issue or pull request to update that dependency in our code.

 ## Reporting a Vulnerability